The Clerk of the Circuit Court’s Office is a federally recognized passport acceptance facility.

 Whether you fill out the forms here or bring them in typed, you must also bring the following items with you into our office:

 · Proof of Identity – bring the following that proves your signature and has a physical description or photograph; a driver’s license, previous passport, government employee identification card, or Certificates of Naturalization or Citizenship are all acceptable.

-· Two recent color photographs – Passport photos are available in our office and at a variety of locations.
+· A recent color photograph – Passport photos are available at a variety of locations.
 Photos must be of the applicant alone, taken within the last six months, 2” square, and the bottom of your chin to the top of your hair between 1” and 1 3/8” tall.
 Dark glasses are not allowed without a signed doctor’s declaration stating medical requirements.
 Head coverings are not allowed without a signed statement by the applicant stating the item is worn daily for religious reasons.
 Photographs must be un-retouched, and provide a full front view of the applicant’s face.

 · Passports cost $135 ($110 Application Fee and $25 Execution Fee) for a ten year document that you should receive in four to six weeks.
 If the applicant is less than 16 years of age, then the document is only valid for five years, and has a reduced cost of $105 ($80 Application Fee and $25 Execution Fee).
-Expedited service from the State Department costs $60, and your passport should be processed within three workdays from the receipt of all information at the passport agency.
+Expedited service from the State Department costs $60, and your passport should be processed within three weeks from the receipt of all information at the passport agency.
+Whereas Routine service will return your Passport in typically four to six weeks.
 Other fees may apply depending on payment options you choose.
-If you have photos taken in our office, there will be an additional charge of $10.

 If you currently have a passport issued within the last 15 years when you were 16 years of age, or older, and your name has not changed or you have proper documentation to prove your name change, you can receive a current, corrected passport by mail using Form DS-82 for a discounted rate of $110.
-Photos and other fees could be extra.
+Other fees could be extra.